Or…if you’ve got even less than 24 hours!

 2. SEE: The Peak

 In case you have no idea what The Peak is all about, it’s the highest hill on Hong Kong Island.
-In this spot, you can capture the breathtaking views of Central, Victoria Harbour, Lamma Island and other island surround HK.
+In this spot, you can capture the breathtaking views of Central, Victoria Harbour, Lamma Island, and other islands surrounding HK.

 3. SEE: Big Buddha.

 Or, Tian Tan Buddha, a giant bronze statue of Buddha Shakyamuni.
 The landmark was completed in 1993, and is situated in Lantau Island – close to the airport.
-The massive statue symbolizes: harmony between man and nature, faith and people.
+The massive statue symbolizes harmony between man and nature, and faith and people.